fbielejec/fbielejec.github.io/_posts/2018-10-18-optimize-contracts.md

 ---

 # <a name="intro"/> Intro
-Recently when working on a set of smart contracts I ran into an issue, where several of them could not be deployed because the overflow the block gas limit.
+Recently when working on a set of smart contracts I ran into an issue, where several of them could not be deployed because they would overflow the block gas limit.

 ---
 **What are the costs of deploying a contract?**